 i think it wopuld help bacasue of the people you have to deal with

-11. What would you do if the DJ is 2 hour late and has not shown up or answers his phone?
+11. What would you do if the DJ is late and not responding to calls or emails?

 First of all I would have a DJ on standby.
 I never give the dj the start time of the event because I always schedule for them to arrive 3 hours early before the start of the event and if they are not there by the time I requested, I call on the backup DJ to assure that I am never without a DJ